ModerNik/Destiny-Damage-Tracker/README.md

 Set this to match your in-game colorblind setting.
 The accepted options are "Normal", "Deuteranopia", "Protanopia", and "Tritanopia".

 #### Brightness Level
-Adjust the brightness level of the program to match your screen.
-Supported brightness options are: 2, 3, 4, 5, 6, 7.
-Lower brightness options may be less consistent.
+Adjust the brightness level of the program to match your game settings.

 ## 🙏 Credits 🙏
 Thank you to Urnan for the awesome logo for DDT.
 Check out more of his work here